 Any type of light bulb can be used, not a specific one preferred.

 Period: 1960s, 1970s – Mid-Century Modern.

 Manufacturer: Metalarte, Paseo de la Ribera 115, Canovelles, Barcelona, Spain.

 Other versions: This André Ricard Metalarte wall lamp exists in several variations.
 It exists with a single globe and was also made as a table lamp.
-Designed in 1969, the table lamp won an iF Design Award in 1972.
-You can find it over here on Vintageinfo.
+Designed in 1969, this wall lamp received an iF Design Award in 1972.
+The table lamp can be found here on Vintageinfo.

 André Ricard Sala was born June 18, 1929 in Barcelona, Spain.
 Ricard is an industrial designer.
 He designed mostly for Spanish companies, but also for firms such as Gaggia (coffee machines), Nestlé, Moulinex, Paco Rabanne, Pierre Fabre, Milus, Pierre Junod, Baume & Mercier and others.